vipshop/hiredis-vip/README.md

 There are a few hooks that need to be set on the cluster context object after it is created.
 See the `adapters/` directory for bindings to *ae* and *libevent*.

-## Package

-If you only want get library, you can "yum install hiredis-vip" or "apt-get install hiredis-vip" instead of building from source code.

-If you used hiredis-vip in your project, you can install "hiredis-vip-devel" package for development.

-Before install the package, execute the follow command first:

-**deb package** : `curl -s https://packagecloud.io/install/repositories/deep/packages/script.deb.sh | sudo bash`

-**rpm package** : `curl -s https://packagecloud.io/install/repositories/deep/packages/script.rpm.sh | sudo bash`

-You can also download the packages from "https://packagecloud.io/deep/packages" and install by yourself.

-If you want to support other OS packages, please contact with me.

 ## AUTHORS